differentialprivacy/differentialprivacy/_posts/2021-07-20-exponential-mechanism-bounded-range.md

 A basic and frequent task in data analysis is _selection_ -- given a set of options \\\(\\mathcal{Y}\\), output the (approximately) best one, where "best" is defined by some loss function \\\(\\ell : \\mathcal{Y} \\times \\mathcal{X}^n \\to \\mathbb{R}\\\) and a dataset \\\(x \\in \\mathcal{X}^n\\\).
 That is, we want to output some \\\(y \\in \\mathcal{Y}\\\) that approximately minimizes \\\(\\ell(y,x)\\\).
 Naturally, we are interested in _private selection_ -- i.e., the output should be differentially private in terms of the dataset \\\(x\\\).
-This post discusses algorithms for private selection -- in particular, an improved privacy analysis of the exponential mechanism.
+This post discusses algorithms for private selection -- in particular, an improved privacy analysis of the popular exponential mechanism.

 ## The Exponential Mechanism